 The responsibilities of angels include bringing messages from one part of the universe to the other to God the Father and his Son Jesus the Christ and to execute their will.
 Verse 10 of Matthew 18, in discussing the elect (especially the newly baptized elect whom Jesus calls "one of these little ones"), says that their angels can view the face of God.
 This verse suggests, although it does not prove, that one of their tasks is to look after each one of us who have been called and baptized as well as little children.

 Some have contended that spirit beings are not able to die.
 This might be conjecture as there are no verses in Scripture that state this fact.
 The body of an angel is made up of a spiritual substance.
 They were created beings and have been given the ability to choose to obey or not the Law of God and His voice.
 Verse 11 of Ezekiel 28 begins an interesting discussion that initially seems to be about the King of Tyre, but the end of verse 12 shows that the context is speaking of the leader (the devil) of fallen spirit beings.

 |You seal up the measure of perfection, full of wisdom and perfect in beauty (Ezekiel 28:12, HBFV throughout)|

 The devil is being discussed in these verses because he was the one who walked in the midst of the stones of fire at the throne of God on his holy mountain.
-Verses 18 and 19 of the same chapter state that God will make the devil into ashes and that he will be no more:
+Verses 18 and 19 of the same chapter states that He will turn his adversary into ashes and that he will be no more.